sgraham/whodis/README.md

 In Vim, push `Ctrl-Shift-A` to view disassembly for the current function.
 Toggle it back off with `Ctrl-Shift-A` again, in either the disassembly view or the original source file.
 On Mac, use `Cmd-Shift-A` instead.
-This mapping can be overridden by setting g:WhodisKey in your .vimrc.
+This mapping can be overridden by setting `g:WhodisKey` in your .vimrc.

 Line attribution is done by colour, so you can visually see which lines correspond to which instructions.
 This works in GUI and xterm256.

-A lot of directives and miscellaneous annotation is stripped out to try to make the disassembly more readable, so if you're looking for something more than just the instructions and control flow, prefer to inspect a raw .S directly.
+A lot of directives and miscellaneous annotations are stripped out to try to make the disassembly more readable, so if you're looking for something more than just the instructions and control flow, prefer to inspect a raw .S directly.
+You can also set `g:WhodisFilterProgram` in your .vimrc, for example to `c++filt` to run additional custom filtering on the .S.

 If there's no code associated with the line the cursor was on when you activate whodis, it won't know what function you wanted.
 Jumping to the opening brace of the function with `[m` can be useful in that case.

-It's also sometimes interesting/useful to open up `compile_commands.json` and fiddle with the command for the file that you're investigating, e.g. `-O1` vs.
+It's also sometimes interesting/useful to open up `compile_commands.json` and fiddle with the command for the file that you're investigating, e.g. `-Os` vs.
 `-O3`, or try different `-march=`.

 ![Demo](demo.gif)